-Many significant lakes, including Plainfield, Long, and Huron can be found within the area.48 The lakes provide a diversity of recreational opportunities including boating, swimming, Many of the lakes within the area have public access.
+Many significant lakes can be found within the Town of Richford and include Jeanette, Virginia, Curtis and Zinke lakes, Mecan Springs and Rogers Pond.
+The lakes provide a diversity of recreational opportunities including boating, swimming, and fishing.
+Many of the lakes have public access.
 More information is presented below and in the Natural Resources element of this plan.